DeeEmm/DIYFB-firmware-flasher/README.md

 DIYFB Firmware Flasher is a self-contained [NodeMCU](https://github.com/nodemcu/nodemcu-firmware) flasher with GUI based on [esptool.py](https://github.com/espressif/esptool) and [wxPython](https://www.wxpython.org/).
 Based on cut down version of Marcel Stoers [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher)

-This tool is based on the [nodemcu-pyflasher](https://github.com/marcelstoer/nodemcu-pyflasher) written by Marcel Stoers.
-It is essentially a cut down version of Marcels work, with a few minor modifications to make it simpler for DIYFB users to use.
+It is essentially a cut down version of Marcels work, with a few minor modifications to make a simple firmwre uploader for DIYFB users to use.

 ## License
 [MIT](http://opensource.org/licenses/MIT) © Marcel Stör